05d762de69/AWSII-Open-Science/README.md

-# Brain Volume Loss in Alzheimer’s Disease
-**The Roles of Age and Gender in the Relationship Between Atrophy and Cognitive Decline**
+# Brain Volume Loss in Alzheimer’s Disease: The Roles of Age and Gender in the Relationship Between Atrophy and Cognitive Decline

+## Introduction

+This repository holds my Open Science approach to the final assignment of the course Academic Writing Skills II.
+The goal of the assignment was to conduct analyses on a given dataset and write up the _Introduction_, _Results_, and _Discussion_ in the form of a partial replication.

+I wanted to use this assignment to familiarize myself with the Quarto extension for R, and test out some workflows in Academic Writing.

-View the analysis companion [here](https://05d762de69.github.io/AWSII-Open-Science/analysis.html)
+Please view the analysis companion [here](https://05d762de69.github.io/AWSII-Open-Science/analysis.html).

 ## Project structure